-Regulatory and policy strategies change City codes or regulations to affect desired outcomes.
-Typical examples include Denver Zoning Code text and map amendments, Public Works requirements for infrastructure improvements associated with development projects, and Parks and Recreation requirements regarding open space and plantings.
+Regulatory and policy strategies change city codes or regulations to affect desired outcomes.
+Typical examples include Denver Zoning Code text and map amendments, DPW requirements for infrastructure improvements associated with development projects, and DPR requirements regarding open space and landscaping.
 Below is a summary of regulatory implementation priorities for the plan area with references to the plan elements they help to achieve:

-- Apply zoning or other regulatory tools to promote a high mix of uses, including high intensity residential and significant employment areas, consistent with the Urban Center Neighborhood Context and Regional Center Place Type guidance for the plan area contained in Blueprint Denver (recommendation 1.2). - Apply zoning regulations that support the plan's recommendation to achieve a variety of building heights and intensities throughout the plan area (recommendations 1.4, 1.5, 1.6, 1.7, and 1.8). - Apply regulatory or other tools to achieve, either through requirements, incentives, or a combination thereof, the community benefits described in the plan, including a diverse mix of housing types and sizes for people of all incomes, ages, and abilities (recommendation 1.4); support for local businesses and local hiring practices (recommendation 1.3); public space and community facilities (recommendations 3.1, 3.2, 3.3, 3.4, and 3.5); and arts and cultural programming (recommendations 1.3 and 3.5). - Complete an infrastructure master plan (IMP) for the plan area that includes street cross-sections, street corridor hierarchies, and primary and side street classifications in accordance with plan recommendations.
+- Apply zoning or other regulatory tools to promote a high mix of uses, including high intensity residential and significant employment areas, consistent with the Urban Center Neighborhood Context and Regional Center Place Type guidance for the plan area contained in Blueprint Denver (recommendation 1.2). - Apply zoning regulations that support the plan's recommendation to achieve a variety of building heights and intensities throughout the plan area (recommendations 1.4, 1.5, 1.6, 1.7, and 1.8). - Apply regulatory or other tools to achieve, either through requirements, incentives, or a combination thereof, the community benefits described in the plan, including a diverse mix of housing types and sizes for people of all incomes, ages, and abilities (recommendation 1.4); support for local businesses and local hiring practices (recommendation 1.3); public space and community facilities (recommendations 3.1, 3.2, 3.3, 3.4, and 3.5); and arts and cultural programming (recommendations 1.2, 1.3 and 3.5). - Complete an infrastructure master plan (IMP) for the plan area that includes street cross-sections, street corridor hierarchies, and primary and side street classifications in accordance with plan recommendations.
 The IMP is a narrative document combined with graphical depictions of the plan concepts, and should include supplemental engineering studies.
-These combined elements outline the on-site and off-site infrastructure and open space requirements as well as any required Transportation Demand Management (TDM) measures associated with developing the property in the future.
-The IMP and supporting supplemental engineering studies will include conceptual design and layout of transportation, water, wastewater, stormwater, and open space (recommendations 1.7,
+These combined elements outline the on-site and off-site infrastructure and open space requirements as well as any required TDM measures associated with developing the property in the future.
+The IMP and supporting supplemental engineering studies will include conceptual design and layout of transportation, water, wastewater, stormwater, and open space (recommendations 1.9, 2.1, 2.2, 2.3, 2.4, 2.5, 2.6, 2.7, 2.8, 3.1, 3.3, 3.4, 3.5, 3.6,

-- 2.1, 2.2, 2.3, 2.4, 2.5, 2.6, 2.7, and 2.8). - Work with the Metropolitan Football Stadium District and DPR to update the Parking and Traffic Management Plan for Mile High Stadium to address area-wide parking and access management and incorporate Transportation Demand Management recommendations (recommendation 1.6). - Consider amending or repealing the Old City Hall View Plane affecting the plan area to allow for the building heights proposed in the plan (recommendation 1.5). - Work with Metropolitan Football Stadium District and community partners to create ongoing programming guidelines for arts and events throughout the plan area, particularly under the Old West Colfax Viaduct and along the South Platte River (recommendation 1.3 and 3.4). - Apply zoning, design standards or guidelines, or other regulatory tools to achieve the human-scale building forms and streetscapes envisioned by the plan (recommendations 1.4, 1.5, 1.6, 1.7, 1.8, 2.1, 2.2, and 2.3).
+- 3.7, and 3.8). - Work with the MFSD and DPR to update the Parking and Traffic Management Plan for the plan area to address area-wide parking and access management and incorporate TDM recommendations and strategies (recommendation 2.6). - Consider amending or repealing the Old City Hall View Plane affecting the plan area to allow for the building heights proposed in the plan (recommendation 1.5). - Work with MFSD and community partners to create ongoing programming guidelines for arts and events throughout the plan area, particularly under the W Colfax Avenue viaduct and along Old West Colfax Avenue and the South Platte River (recommendations 1.3 and 3.4). - Apply zoning, design standards and guidelines, or other regulatory tools to achieve the human-scale building forms and streetscapes envisioned by the plan (recommendations 1.4, 1.5, 1.6, 1.7, 1.8, 1.9, 2.1, 2.2, 2.3, and 3.6).